learn-co-curriculum/dsc-the-kernel-trick/README.md

 <img src="images/new_SVM_nonlin.png" width="500">

-The idea behind kernel methods is to create (nonlinear) combinations of the original features, and project them onto a higher-dimensional space.
+The idea behind kernel methods is to create (nonlinear) combinations of the original features and project them onto a higher-dimensional space.
 For example, take a look at how this dataset could be transformed with an appropriate kernel from a two-dimensional dataset onto a new three-dimensional feature space.

 <img src="images/new_SVM_kernel.png" width="500">